UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

     * [MITRE CTF](https://www.mitre.org/news/corporate-events/capture-the-flag-ctf-2016)
       (easier than CSAW, same weekend)
     * Booz Allen Hamilton's Kaizen CTF (fall).
 Details will be coming.

-* Working with our CCDC coach to improve our skills for the CCDC competition
+* Working with our CCDC coach, Dr. Mike Oehler, to improve our skills for the CCDC competition

 * Finding another CCDC coach with skills that complement our current coach's skills.

 * Increasing collaborative and promotional efforts with other UMBC organizations

 * Providing a comprehensive list of resources for various cyber security related topics

+* Developing resources/a curriculum for a potential "active cyber defense" course.

 However, if these are all going to come to fruition, we need your help to make it happen!
 We have a myriad of tasks and projects that will need to be done